 - Will it work for small debris such as seeds and pine needles?

 - Can this leaf filter save me time and optimize my guttering system?

-Screens keep large maple leaves out well, but smaller debris – such as maple seeds and pine needles still fall through.
-Typically, screens are not long term solutions.
-They may reduce the number of times a homeowner cleans their gutters, but the gutters will still need to be cleaned twice a year – with a frustrating addition of cleaning the gutter and screen including un-installing, then re-installing the screen each time.
+Screens keep large maple leaves out well, but smaller debris – such as maple seeds and pine needles still fall through and the result will still be clogged gutters.
+Typically, screens are not long-term solutions.
+They may reduce the number of times a homeowner cleans their gutters, but the gutters will still need to be cleaned twice a year – with a frustrating addition of cleaning the gutter and screen including uninstalling and then re-installing the screen each time.